All Episodes

 There's fucking kids about it man.

-What the fucking trashes?
+What the fucking train is it?

-No, put up your fucking trashes, mate.
+No, put up your fucking trousers mate.

 We'll stop it before it goes any further there.

-I mean, what those guys are doing is 100% right.
+I mean what those guys are doing is 100% right.

 If that happened every time, we wouldn't have this problem.

-It's good on them.
+Let's be good on them.

 Also, it's going to become, and I'm speaking just describing a phenomenon, it's going to become more likely the more people think the police doesn't care for them and doesn't care to protect them.

-And I wonder what Sadiq Khan's restorative approach to justice would Imply here, we get this naked man there, sit down with society and talk it out.
+you get this naked man there, sit down with society and talk it out?

-What's the threatening Freddy?
+What, what, what's the threatening Freddy?

 What's the end goal of this?

-Now, yeah, now, most people saw that and were like, oh, wow, those guys were heroes because that guy could have been an absolute lunatic who could have had a knife or could have done anything.
+Because that guy could have been an absolute lunatic who could have had a knife or could have done anything.

 Who knows what his plan was?